FR1NG/module04/README.md

 > ## 2.Abstract class

-an abstract class is a class which is maded only to be inherited and not to be extentiated.
+an abstract class is a class which is maded only to be inherited and not to be instantiated.

 a class is called abstract class when it contains at least one pure virtual member function.